rikas/cloudflare_localizable/README.md

 # CloudFlareLocalizable

-If you're using CloudFlare you can easily get the country information of users requesting your application.
-Just include CloudFlareLocalizable in your controller.
+If you're using [CloudFlare](https://www.cloudflare.com/) you can easily get the country of users requesting your pages.
+This is a very basic gem to help you get the country information in your Rails applications when you're using CloudFlare services.

 ## Installation